rclark848/PIRE_Bioinformatics/Day_3_Labs/Relatedness_and_IBD_Lab.md

 geomat
 ```

-With our data formatted, we're finally ready to run a Mantel tet:
+With our data formatted, we're finally ready to run a Mantel test:

 ``` r
 mantel(fstmat, geomat)